Unlawful Entry (film): Critical response

-On Rotten Tomatoes, 74% of reviews are positive, with an average rating of 6.2/10.
+On Rotten Tomatoes, 76% of reviews are positive from 37 critics, with an average rating of 6.3/10.
 The critical consensus reads, "Unlawful Entry may not depict a particularly novel or believable situation, but tense direction and a roundly committed cast make it easy to get caught up in the moment."
 Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 25 reviews, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave it an average grade of "B" on an A+ to F scale.

-Roger Ebert praised director Jonathan Kaplan for giving the film's story a sense of realism with its locations, characters with "unrestrained realism" from the actors and having "undertones of a serious social drama" when confronting fears about a delusional police authority.
+Roger Ebert praised director Jonathan Kaplan for giving the film's story a sense of realism with its locations, characters with "unstrained realism" from the actors and having "undertones of a serious social drama" when confronting fears about a delusional police authority.
 Variety's Todd McCarthy wrote that despite being another film that follows in the mould of Fatal Attraction, he called it "a very effective victimization thriller", praising both Liotta and Russell's performances and Kaplan's direction of the script into "areas of social and class-structure observations" when dealing with unhinged police figures in an urban setting.
 In her review for The New York Times, Janet Maslin was critical of the three main leads lacking depth and substance in the motivations of their characters but gave credit to Liotta for giving "complexity" to his role, a solid supporting cast and the "level-headed" direction Kaplan takes with the plot, even as it stretches credibility.